Building Your Own Trusted Execution Environments Using FPGA: System, Threat and Deployment Model

 \section{System, Threat and Deployment Model}

-\textbf{System Model.} We assume the DRAM can be configured to connect to both of the hardcore system and FPGA, and peripherals can be connected to the FPGA without routing through the hardcore system.
+\textbf{System Model.} We assume the secure configuration process of FPGA discussed in \S\ref{s:back}.
+We assume the DRAM can be configured to connect to both of the hardcore system and FPGA, and peripherals can be connected to the FPGA without routing through the hardcore system.
 The former enables the hardcore system and FPGA modules to communicate efficiently via shared memory, and the latter makes sure the software on the hardcore system cannot eavesdrop or tamper the data between the FPGA and peripherals.
 We assume the hardcore system and Direct Memory Access (DMA) masters cannot dump the content in the FPGA.
 All of the assumptions are realistic in that they are the standard configurations on most commercial systems~\cite{parno2011bootstrapping}.
 Even though recent research~\cite{ender2020unpatchable} discovered dumping content from the FPGA is possible due to some implementation bugs, it was not intended to be a feature.
-We assume secure or trusted boot, which loads the software images onto the hardcore system and the bitstream and \firmware onto the FPGA after integrity checks at boot-time.
 We assume the cryptographic algorithms are secure.

-\textbf{Threat Model.} We assume the adversary can compromise and take full control of the software system of the hardcore system at run-time, which means the user developed Untrusted Applications (UA), the kernel, and even privileged software in the secure world of a TrustZone-based system can be malicious.
-The compromised software on the hardcore system can send arbitrary data to the \firmware and SSAs via shared DRAM regions and also to the enclave hardware pins, such as interrupts.
-Therefore, the \firmware and SSA in an enclave can be compromised at run-time.
-Attackers can also perform cold-boot attacks to dump the content in DRAM.
+\textbf{Threat Models.} We assume adversaries can compromise the hardcore system at boot-time or runtime, which means applications, kernel, and hypervisor are malicious.
+The compromised software on the hardcore system can send arbitrary data to the firmware and SSAs in enclaves via shared DRAM regions and to the enclave hardware pins, such as interrupts.
+Adversaries can also perform cold-boot attacks to dump the content in DRAM.

-\textbf{Deployment and Key Management Models.} \sysname does not aim to address any specific deployment and key management model, as it is related to the user and application's policies and needs.
-Instead, \sysname provides the mechanisms required to build a secure system.